activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

 Although Docker could also be used to launch the application backend, we recommend to launch it outside of Docker to avoid the usual problems we encounter in containerized environments.
 The boilerplate application backend uses the [Moleculer](https://moleculer.services/) microservice framework for node.js as well.

-On the other hand, we will use the same Fuseki and Redis instance as the Pod provider.
+On the other hand, we will use the same Fuseki and Redis server as used for the ActivityPods backend.

 ```bash
 cd backend